Special Educational Needs & Disability

-When we run special intervention programmes for groups of students we assess how successful they have been and use that information to decide on how best to run them in the future.
+When we run intervention programmes for groups of students, we assess how successful they have been and use that information to decide on how best to run them in the future.

-Information about how the governing body evaluates the success of the education that is provided for pupils with SEND is contained within the annual report to the Curriculum and Staff committee of the Governors.
+Information about how the governing body evaluates the success of the education that is provided for pupils with SEND is contained within the annual report to the Governors and is part of the spotlight students’ strategy.

 How are students with SEND helped to access activities outside of the classroom?